366 Days

 27

-Milan, Italy • October 27, 1922 On this date in 1922 in Italy, riots instigated by Benito Mussolini’s National Fascist Party (Partito Nazionale Fascista) erupted in several Italian towns.
-The Fascists called on the national government to resign.
-The next day four columns of Mussolini’s paramilitary insurgents, Blackshirts (Camicie nere) or squadristi as they were […]
+Milan, Italy · October 27, 1922 On this date in 1922 in Italy, riots instigated by Benito Mussolini’s National Fascist Party (Partito Nazionale Fascista) erupted in several Italian towns.
+The Fascists called on the government to resign.
+The next day four columns of Mussolini’s paramilitary Blackshirts (Camicie nere, or squadristi) began a march from the […]

 28

-Rome, Italy • October 28, 1940 In early October 1940 Romanian strongman Gen. Ion Antonescu gave Adolf Hitler permission for the German Wehrmacht (armed forces) to occupy his country.
+Rome, Italy · October 28, 1940 In October 1940 Romanian strongman Gen. Ion Antonescu gave Adolf Hitler permission to occupy his country.
 Hitler’s Axis partner Benito Mussolini was caught off guard by the news, and the Italian public reacted negatively.
-For years the Italian dictator and his countrymen […]
+For years the Italian dictator and his countrymen had considered Romania to lie within their […]

 29